mapmeld/row-to-scope/README.md

 * The row/index.html page is how the page looks for the first row in your data.

 * data/data.csv is a spreadsheet of your data.
-Use CSV, GeoJSON, or shapefiles.
+Use CSV, KML, GeoJSON, or shapefiles.

 * The index.html page is a homepage for your app.
 Use it for important information and links.